kschan0214/gacelle/docs/index.rst

 GACELLE Documentation
 =====================

 Welcome to the GACELLE documentation!
-Here you can find all the documents related to askAdam.
+Here you can find all the documents related to *GACELLE*.

+*GACELLE* is a Matlab package that combines the flexibility of either conventional voxel-wise nonlinear-least-square(NLLS) optimization(askAdam) or Markov-chain-Monte-Carlo(MCMC) sampling with the high computational efficiency of GPU processing, for high throughput estimation tasks.

 Table of Contents
 =================